MicrosoftDocs/bot-docs/articles/adaptive-dialog/adaptive-dialog-prebuilt-triggers.md

 |QnAMatch intent|`OnQnAMatch`| `RecognizedIntent` |This trigger is run when the [QnAMakerRecognizer][qna-maker-recognizer] has returned a `QnAMatch` intent.
 The entity `@answer` will have the `QnAMaker` answer.|
 |Unknown intent recognized| `OnUnknownIntent` | `UnknownIntent` | Actions to perform when user input is unrecognized or no match is found in any of the `OnIntent` triggers.
 You can also use this as your first trigger in your root dialog in place of the `OnBeginDialog` to preform any needed tasks when the dialog first starts. |

+> [!TIP]
+> Use the `OnUnknownIntent` trigger to catch and respond when a "none" intent occurs.
+Using the `OnIntent` trigger to handle a "none" intent can produce unexpected results.

 ### Recognizer event example

 Examples of `OnIntent` and `OnUnknownIntent` triggers are given in the example below to demonstrate the use of the Recognizer triggers.